The Ability to Move Important

 investments grow but they take time; the same for your body.
 Your mobility and

 health will improve, but it takes time.
-Just like with investing, the sooner you

 start your health investing strategy, the faster your health improves and the sooner